ibm-messaging/mq-jms-spring/samples/README.md

 * s1 - The simplest example that creates two connections to MQ: one to put a message, and the other to act as a JMSListener that retrieves the message.
 * s2 - Demonstrates use of local transactional control to commit and rollback changes
 * s2.tls  - Identical to s2 but with information about using a TLS-enabled connection
 * s2.tls.jms3  - Identical to s2 but with information about using a TLS-enabled connection in a Spring Boot 3.1 environment, using `SSLBundles` to setup the secure connection.
        Configuration uses a yaml file instead of a properties file.
 * s3 - A request/reply program, with both the requester and responder in the same application.
 The responder side shows how transactions can be controlled within a JMSListener.
 * s3.jms3 - Identical to s3 but changed to use the Jakarta packages and corresponding MQ and Spring dependencies
+* s4 - Shows how to connect to multiple queue managers in the same application and using an XA transaction coordinator to reliably transfer messages between them

 ## Other resources
 Many other sample programs for MQ can be found in [this repository](https://github.com/ibm-messaging/mq-dev-patterns).